Start Up visa

 If the UK government grants you Start Up immigration permission, London Met is responsible for monitoring the progress of your business against the agreed key performance indicators for the two-year period.
 You will need to remain in contact with the Accelerator to ensure your business is still on track.

 At the end of the two-year period, you will be able to switch to the new Innovator routes if you and your business meet the criteria.
 You will need to find another endorsement institution for this as London Met does not endorse for Innovator visas.
-Alternatively, you can switch to other categories, such as Tier 2 or other Tier 1 routes.
+Alternatively, you can switch to other categories, such as Skilled Worker visa.

 Note that, as a London Met endorsed Start Up visa holder, you will be permitted to use the hot desk space at Accelerator.